NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Add the Country/Region property to a resource property list.

             e.
 2\.
-Your organization’s network consists of a single Active Directory domain.
+Your organization's network consists of a single Active Directory domain.
 All servers are running Windows Server 2012 R2 and all clients are running Windows 8.1.